-Research shows that a focus on social emotional learning not only improves academic achievement by an average of 11 percentile points, but it also increases prosocial behaviors, such as kindness, sharing, and empathy, improves student attitudes toward school, and reduces depression and stress among students.
-At South Shore Charter School, we believe that a focus on social emotional learning will discourage negative behaviors such as bullying, low-self-esteem and gang involvement.
-We will foster a sense of belonging in the school community and provide students with tools and skills to make better choices.
+Research shows that a focus on social-emotional learning (SEL) not only improves academic achievement by an average of 11 percentile points, but also increases prosocial behaviors, such as kindness, empathy, and cooperation, while reducing stress, depression, and negative attitudes toward school.
+At South Shore Charter School, we believe SEL plays a critical role in discouraging bullying, low self-esteem, and gang involvement.
+We create a strong sense of belonging and equip students with tools to make thoughtful, positive choices.

 The abilities to understand one’s own emotions, thoughts, and values and how they influence behavior across contexts.